In Denmark, there are a variety of ways to identify a party’s assets, depending on the type of asset in question.

-The court fee for an enforcement application is normally 300 DKK plus 0.5 % of the amount exceeding 3,000 DKK.
-However, if a small money claim form is used, the court fee is fixed at 400 DKK for claims up to 50,000 DKK and 750 DKK plus 1.2 % of the amount exceeding 50,000 DKK for claims between 50,000 DKK and 100,000 DKK.
-A court fee of 300 DKK plus 1.2 % of the amount exceeding 3,000 DKK is charged for immediate enforcement proceedings.
+The court fee for an enforcement application is normally DKK300 plus 0.5% of the amount exceeding DKK3,000.
+However, if a small money claim form is used, the court fee is fixed at DKK400 for claims up to DKK50,000 and DKK750 plus 1.2% of the amount exceeding DKK50,000 for claims between DKK50,000 and DKK100,000.
+A court fee of DKK300 plus 1.2% of the amount exceeding DKK3,000 is charged for immediate enforcement proceedings.

 An application for enforcement cannot be handed in until the time limit for executing the judgment has expired.
-The time limit for executing a judgment is normally 14 days, cf. the Administration of Justice Act section 480(1).
+The time limit for executing a judgment is normally 14 days, see Section 480(1) of the Administration of Justice Act.
 However, a different deadline may be set out in the judgment.
 As the bailiff’s court is a division under each of Denmark's city courts, the length of time it takes to enforce a judgment depends on the court.
 Normally, it will take between one and a half to four months from the date of the enforcement application until the first hearing.

-The defendant is obliged to provide the bailiff’s court with the information it seeks, including information on his or her financial situation, cf. the Administration of Justice Act section 497(1).
-A failure to answer truthfully is a criminal offence under the Danish Criminal Code, section 162 (false statement) and may be sanctioned with a fine or imprisonment for a term of up to four months.
+The defendant is obliged to provide the bailiff’s court with the information it seeks, including information on his or her financial situation, see Section 497(1) of the Administration of Justice Act.
+A failure to answer truthfully is a criminal offence under Section 162 of the Danish Criminal Code (false statement) and may be sanctioned with a fine or imprisonment for a term of up to four months.

-If the defendant refuses to provide the information in question, the bailiff’s court may issue an order whereby he or she is taken into custody until he or she complies, cf. the Administration of Justice Act section 497(2).
+If the defendant refuses to provide the information in question, the bailiff’s court may issue an order whereby he or she is taken into custody until he or she complies, see Section 497(2) of the Administration of Justice Act.

-Furthermore, the bailiff’s court may examine the defendant’s house, person etc if deemed necessary for enforcement.
-The police will assist the court if necessary, cf. the Administration of Justice Act section 498.
+Furthermore, the bailiff’s court may examine the defendant’s house, person, etc if deemed necessary for enforcement.
+The police will assist the court if necessary, see Section 498 of the Administration of Justice Act.

 A defendant may indirectly challenge the enforcement by appealing the judgment on which the claim was based.